webplatform/docs/dom/CharacterData/insertData/index.md

 |Parameters={{Method Parameter
 |Name=offset
 |Data type=String
-|Description=The offset from which to start.
+|Description=The zero-based offset from which to start.
 |Optional=No
 }}{{Method Parameter
 |Name=text